home authors books contributors the companion links

 The etymology is from the Latin satura, meaning ‘mixture’ and satyr, the lascivious Greek mythological being.
 This accidental combination gives the genre its hard-edged, aggressive tone.

 A satire is piece of poetry or prose which attacks anything or anyone hated or feared and as with the joke, is validated by the insight of Aristotle that wit is a type of metaphor.
 During classical times there were two distinct forms of satire, Menippean, named after the philosopher, Menippus, which was a mix (often chaotic) of verse and prose and epic verse satire founded by Lucilius.
 Both these forms survived to the Renaissance.
 During the late Middle Ages many of the works we have cited as allegories contained an element of satire and by the time of the Renaissance, the bonds of ecclesiastical authority had loosened and the thrust of the allegory had shifted from spiritual symbolism to the moral and political.
-Satire became universal and is exemplified by the famous works of Rabelais, Cervantes, Swift, Dryden and Samuel Butler among many others.
+Satire became universal and is exemplified by the famous works of paradox.

 A further popular type of satire was the Testament inspired originally by the 1st century Roman Testamentum Porcelli in which a pig laments his fate as he is prepared for the pot and outlines his last will and testament.
 There were dozens of examples of the medieval testament, satires making fun of the wills of animals or public figures.
 A late and famous testament was that by Jonathan Swift from 1742 in which he satirized himself.
 A similar genre was the Complaint the tone of which is self-evident and the subject of which was most often the scornful and unrelenting mistress.
 This was allied to the Lament in which this time the subject was mostly the lover who had by now died of frustration.
 Piers Plowman by Langland (from 1368) was a subgenre of Complaint this time against the Church.
 It identified the lowly plowman with Christ himself and spawned its own subset of satirical works called ‘plowman writings.’